benfff85/advent-of-code-2019/README.md

 Extracted the grid printing functionality into a reusable GridPrinter class.

 Later used recursion to solve part 1 fully.
 Part 2 was easy, considering extracting grid helper methods but haven't yet.

+## Day 16

+Decoding signals using FFT patterns

+The trivial answer to part one was fairly easy but unit test runtime is currently 18 seconds and will likely need to be optimized in some way for part 2.